 Basic learning materials

-Just as it is in the high school, you need basic learning materials in the university too.
+Just as it is in high school, you need basic learning materials in the university too.
 Pens, pencils, ruler, drawing tools, Calculator (Even if you’re not doing maths), small notebooks, and a lot more depending on your course.

 You might call these needless but they are really important if you want to survive in the university.